AWS HIPAA Compliance Best Practices Checklist

 Every healthcare provider must have an emergency plan in case of a disaster.
 To avoid any leak of private patients’ records and protect all collected, stored, and used ePHI data, you must ensure backed-up and disaster recovery implementation.
 Fortunately, Amazon Web Services provides an opportunity to execute your backups.

 To manage your backups of data safely and securely, healthcare organizations can use such reliable services as Amazon S3 and Glacier.
 With AWS services, you can easily ensure that your backup and recovery processes are configured properly.
 Note: disaster recovery and data backup if you want to meet HIPAA-eligible services on AWS.

 #8 Don't forget to implement the authentication process

-TechMagic is a web app development company that specializes in building fully-serverless or partially-serverless architecture for your product.
-Since 2017, we are a certified AWS Consulting Partner.
-To ensure scalable, cost-efficient infrastructure setup, we apply such services as AWS Lambda, API Gateway, AWS DynamoDB, AWS Step Functions.
+TechMagic is a software product development company that specializes in building fully-serverless or partially serverless architecture for your product.
+Since 2017, we have been a certified AWS Consulting Partner.
+To ensure scalable, cost-efficient infrastructure setup, we apply such AWS services as AWS Lambda, API Gateway, AWS DynamoDB, and AWS Step Functions.